semrush/intergalactic/website/docs/components/feedback/feedback-form-a11y.md

 @## Keyboard support

-See detailed information about the keyboard support for the all form elements in the [Keyboard navigation guide](/core-principles/a11y/a11y-keyboard/).
+See detailed information about the keyboard support for the all form elements in the [Keyboard control guide](/core-principles/a11y/a11y-keyboard/).

 @## Other recommendations